Profit First for Ecommerce Sellers

 If you’re the kind of person that is tempted by increasing profit accounts, Cyndi recommends moving yours to a less accessible account, like an investment account with another bank entirely.

-Tip: pay yourself a comfortable salary from the business.
+Tip: Pay yourself a comfortable salary from the business.
 This way, you will be less tempted to spend the profit when money arrives.

 4. Find your rhythm

-Don’t change up your system too often but plan when and how you will.
+Don’t change up your system too often, but plan when and how you will.
 Make your accounting more intentional and you should have to spend less time on it.

-Tip: it’s best not to move money around every day.
+Tip: It’s best not to move money around every day.
 Try balancing your accounts twice monthly.
 Cyndi recommends moving money from the clearing account to other bank accounts on the 10th and 25th of each month.

 The maintenance

-When it comes to maintaining the system of separate accounts, Cyndi is simple: “Give it time to work!”
+When it comes to maintaining the system of separate accounts, Cyndi is simple:

 Avoid making constant tweaks to your account allocations.